 A Discharge Summary shall contain at least the following:

 • Date treatment was initiated and terminated

 • Reason for treatment being terminated (successful completion, unsuccessful completion, transfer of treatment or maximum benefit)

-• Current results of at least one research validated sex offender risk assessment instrument
+• Current results of at least one research validated sex offense risk assessment instrument

 • Description of progress made during the treatment episode (including any psychoeducational classes completed)

-• Remaining sex offender specific issues needing to be addressed
+• Remaining sex offense specific issues needing to be addressed

 • Remaining non-sex-specific issues needing to be addressed

 Click here for the UDC Sex Offense Treatment Program Description

 Click here for the list of approved Providers

 Click here for the list of approved Licensed Polygraphers

 Click here for instructions on how to request UDC records